-- Staff receive ongoing training in identifying cyberbullying and understanding their responsibilities; - All staff will be helped to keep up to date with the technologies that children are using; - The students will be involved in developing and communicating a code of advice on protecting themselves from getting caught up in cyberbullying and on reporting
+- Staff receive ongoing training in identifying cyberbullying and understanding their responsibilities; - All staff will be helped to keep up to date with the technologies that children are using;

-- cases they experience through the students council; - Students will be educated about cyberbullying through a variety of means: Assemblies, conferences, Anti-Bullying Week, projects (ICT, PSHE, Drama, English), etc. - Secondary students are required to follow the school's e-Safety guidance and Acceptable Use Policy documentation. - Parents of primary school students are asked to sign the school's e-Safety guidance documentation before their children are allowed to use the internet in school and will be asked to confirm that they have discussed its contents with their children.
+- The children and young people will be involved in developing and communicating a code of advice onprotecting themselves from getting caught up in cyberbullying and on reporting cases they experience through the children and young people council; - Children and young people will be educated about cyberbullying through a variety of means: Assemblies, conferences, Anti-Bullying Week, projects (ICT, PSHE, Drama, English), etc. - Secondary children and young people are required to follow the school's e-Safety guidance and Acceptable Use Policy documentation. - Parents of primary school children and young people are asked to sign the school's e-Safety guidance documentation before their children are allowed to use the internet in school and will be asked to confirm that they have discussed its contents with their children.